bsdpot/potluck/caddy-s3-nomad/README.md

 SERVER is the S3 server.
 You can also set this with the `-h` parameter followed by the S3 host..

-USERNAME to access the S3 repo is can be set with `-u` and the username.

-PASSWORD to access the S3 repo is set with `-p` and the password.

 SELFSIGNED enables obtaining the self-signed CA certicate into the local store.
 Enable with `-s` and any value.

 # Nomad Job File Samples